 My name is Angel Izard and I love people.
 I've said it before and I'll say it again: If I could meet every single person in the world and be their friend, I would.
 I'm the girl at the party who sees you standing alone and feels compelled to come talk to you and learn everything about you.
 I'm the witness to some bullying who jumps in and starts yelling at the bully, but then feels bad for being mean to the bully.
 I'm the one in the cafeteria who sees that you spilled chocolate syrup on your pants, and then pours some chocolate syrup on my own pants so you don't have to be embarrassed alone.
 I could go on, but I think you get it.
 I'm that girl.
-I feel compelled to do my part to improve the lives of as many people that I can.
-I want to bring my positive, progressive voice to the Democratic Party so that we can work toward improving as many lives as possible.
+I feel compelled to do my part to improve the lives of as many people as I can.
+I bring with me a positive, progressive voice, and I am always willing to listen, and to learn.

 Don't let my absolutely hilarious (really? nah) introduction fool you, I'm a highly intelligent, educated, and professional individual.
 I was offered scholarships at top tier law schools around the country, I was awarded for having the highest GPA in my undergraduate major, I graduated summa cumm laude with a 3.83/4.0, and I finished undergrad with two majors: Political Science and Criminal Justice, and a minor: Law & Public Policy.
 I'm a SAG actor and I've worked professionally on TV and in commercials.
 I started my own eco-friendly small business: Green Buffalo.
 I worked in DC at the Capitol for Hillary Clinton as her press intern.
 I currently work at a top Medical Staffing Agency and I am number one in the company in my Recruitment position.
 They value me so much, I am the only one in my entire office who gets to work from home.
 Tough life, I know.